 Convivium

-The Conferences, Lectures, and Visitors Committee introduced its lecture series, the Convivium in January 2023.
+The Conferences, Lectures, and Visitors Committee introduced its lecture series, the Convivium, in January 2023.
 The Convivium offers a space to learn about in-progress research and works, showcase faculty, alumni, and community accomplishments, provide an arena for advanced PhD students to present their research topics, and host joint events and lectures by visiting scholars.

 The name “convivium,” or banquet, echoes the long-lasting analogy between physical and spiritual nourishment, as well as the rituals traditionally interweaving the two.

 A bi-weekly hybrid event, the Convivium typically takes place Fridays at 2:30 pm in person and via Zoom, October through December and January to April each year.
-A light lunch at 1:00 pm precedes all meetings which students and faculty are warmly invited to attend.
+A light lunch at 1:00 pm precedes all meetings, which students and faculty are warmly invited to attend.
 Visit www.medieval.utoronto.ca/events for full details and to RSVP.

-• April 9 - Annual Alumni Lecture - Faith Wallis (McGill University)
+• April 2 - Annual Alumni Lecture

 PAST CONVIVIA